zlsun/sunshine/README.md

 # sunshine

-A collection of funny, useful and elegant header-only C++ libraries.
+A collection of small, useful, funny and elegant header-only C++ libraries.

+## Compile Dependencies

+- CMake
+- GCC 4.9.2+ or Clang 3.3+

 ## Build & Run